kubernetes-retired/service-catalog/docs/DEVGUIDE.md

     # Create binding called 'database'.
     kubectl create -f binding.yaml

-Creating the binding will create a `ConfigMap` for binding consumption.
+Creating the binding will create a `Secret` for binding consumption.
 This can now be used by a native Kubernetes app.
-You can inspect the config map using `kubectl get configmap database`:
+You can inspect the config map using `kubectl get secret database`:

     NAME       DATA      AGE
     database   4         55s